 i) It should be based on continuous evaluation (may be daily/ weekly/ fortnightly/ monthly/ bimonthly) of the students or otherwise, as well as periodical examinations.
 Nature of continuous assessment may be through item cards/oral/practical/short questions/multiple choice question test, problem-solving exercise etc., after completion of a system/part/item.
 Each test shall be objectively assessed and recorded.
 There shall be two periodical internal assessment examinations.
-Considering that the classes for the 1st Professional MBBS will start by the 1st week of August, the first Periodical Internal Assessment Examination will be held in the 1st & 2nd week of June.
+Considering that the classes for the 1st Professional MBBS will start by the 1st week of August, the first Periodical Internal Assessment Examination will be held in the 1st & 2nd week of January and the second one in the 1st & 2nd week of June.
 All the classes will remain suspended during these weeks for holding the Periodical IA examinations.
 Fifty (50) percent of the marks in internal assessment, earmarked for theoretical and practical components shall be allotted for continuous assessment based on day-to-day performance recorded properly for the purpose in item cards or otherwise.
 Marks secured in the two periodical assessment examinations will count for awarding rest 50% marks in each component of internal assessment.
 Marks awarded in theory and oral parts, and the practical parts of the continuous assessment and periodical assessment examination are to be shown separately as follows.